 Imagine you're tiling a bathroom floor, aiming for a perfectly square design.
 You know the area you want to cover is eight square feet.
 The big question is: how long should each side of those square tiles be?
-This is where understanding the square root of eight comes into play.
+Now, this is where understanding the square root of eight comes into play.
 It's not just a math problem; it's a practical solution to a real-world puzzle.

 Understanding the Square Root of Eight